Skip to content

 Overview:

 Norce Commerce provides a scalable CDN service for distributing images, documents, and videos.
-Each customer receives a dedicated storage space and CDN access.
+Each customer receives dedicated storage and CDN access.
 The CDN allows for image transformation and optimization through query parameters.

 To access an image, use the following URL formats: